propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/VPC/VPC: 1) Build Custom VPC (examle).md

   - With 2 Subnets:
     - 1 public;
     - 1 private;
-  - Private subnet still has to have Internet access;
+  - Private subnet still has to have outbound Internet access;